 How many times have you gotten on a plane, settled into you seat only to see the person next to you coughing, sneezing and generally infecting the entire plane?
-Fall doesn’t just bring falling leaves, Halloween and Thanksgiving – it brings flu and cold season.
+Fall doesn’t just bring falling leaves, – it brings flu and cold season.
 Do what you can to protect yourself when traveling.

 First, get a flu shot.
 The CDC recommends almost everyone over the age of 6 months get the vaccine.
 The vaccine is widely available at doctor’s offices, clinics, pharmacies, schools and workplaces.